 Practical advice: Many children know and like fish, especially breaded.
 It may complement the menu.
-If children refuse to eat fish, imagination, creativity and some patience are needed.
-In this case, fish, like other foods with low acceptance, should be offered repeatedly.
-It usually takes a while before unfamiliar foods are accepted.
-One possibility is to combine fish with something familiar that children and adolescents like, for example fish filet with tomato sauce and pasta, fish patty in a burger or even using it in sauce or lasagna.
+If children refuse to eat fish, imagination, creativity, and some patience are needed.
+In this case, fish, like other food with low acceptance, should be offered repeatedly.
+It usually takes a while before unfamiliar food is accepted.
+One possibility is to combine fish with something familiar that children like, for example fish filet with tomato sauce and pasta, fish patty in a burger or even using it in sauce or lasagna.